 ASP.NET Core is the first cross-platform version of Microsoft's framework for building web-based applications.
 It sits on top of .NET Core, which is an open source development platform, consisting of a set of framework libraries, a software development kit (SDK) and a runtime.

-ASP.NET Core is now included within .NET 5, which was released late 2020, and includes cross-platform desktop application development frameworks as well as cross-platform web development frameworks.
+ASP.NET Core is now included within .NET and features cross-platform desktop application development frameworks as well as cross-platform web development frameworks.

 Why should you choose ASP.NET Core?